eugk/ciso-interview-questions/README.md

 * Is the team likely to grow and require hiring?
 Any missing skills that you can think of?
 * Does the CISO have authority to fire poor performers as a last resort?
 * How is security viewed by other teams?
-* How is the work/life balance like on the security team?
+* How would you describe the team's work/life balance?
-* What's the ratio of reactive to proactive work?
+* What is the ratio of reactive to proactive work?
 * Is there an on-call rotation or is everyone on-call all the time?

 ## Role
 * Who does the CISO report to?
 Why?
-* Are priorities and incentives aligned between the CISO and management?
+* Are priorities and incentives aligned between the CISO and upper management?
 * If you could focus on the CISO role fulltime yourself, what would you do?
+(Ask the hiring manager.)
-* How do you measure success for this role?
+* How do you gauge or measure success for this role?

 ## Technical
 * How important are firewalls to your security model?
-(Where are you on the spectrum between a strong perimeter/soft middle and full zero trust?)
+(Where are you on the spectrum between a hardend perimeter/soft middle and full zero trust?)
 * What is the company’s approach to technical debt?
-* Is the company moving towards cloud and away from on-prem systems, or is the long-term plan a hybrid solution?
+* What is the cloud strategy, assuming there is one?
 * What does the tech stack look like at a high level?
-Programming languages, operating systems, open source vs. commercial?
+(Programming languages, operating systems, open source vs. commercial.)

 ## Tactical
 * How are IT support and operational responsibilities handled?